Raphire/Win11Debloat/README.md

 - Disable the 'Give access to' from context menu.
 - Disable the 'Share' from context menu.

-These changes can be reverted with the registry files that are included in the 'Regfiles' folder.
+All of these changes can be reverted with the registry files that are included in the 'Regfiles' folder.